-LOS goals for other agencies and regional providers vary because they may have other sources of supply they rely on during drought.
+LOS goals for other agencies and regional providers vary because it is up to an individual agency to make that policy decision.
 There may also be differences in how wholesalers determine their preferred LOS versus retail agencies.
 While wholesale agencies may consider factors that influence reliability on an annual or multi-year basis (including hydrology and regional infrastructure issues), retail agencies may be more focused on a day-to-day LOS, based on responding to any catastrophic occurrences, or loss of supply from a wholesaler.

 Table 2-2 summarizes LOS goals for a number of water supply agencies in the Bay Area.
-The drought year LOS goals vary from 80 percent (SFPUC) to 90 percent (Santa Clara Valley Water District).
+The drought year LOS goals vary from 80 percent (SFPUC) to 90 percent (SCVWD).

-, • Agency Normal Year LOS Drought Year LOS Notes Contra Costa Water District 100% 85% Based on 2010 UWMP East Bay Municipal Utility District (EBMUD) 100% 85% EBMUD Policy 9.03 has a goal of limiting customer rationing to a maximum of 15% of district-wide annual demand San Francisco Public Utilities Commission 100% 80% Based on WSIP system performance objective to meet 265 mgd during non-drought years and limit rationing to 20% system-wide through 2018.
-Santa Clara Valley Water District 100% 90% Based on 2012 Water Supply and Infrastructure Master Plan
+Agency Normal Year LOS Drought Year LOS Notes Contra Costa Water District 100% 85% Based on 2010 UWMP East Bay Municipal Utility District (EBMUD) 100% 85% EBMUD Policy 9.03 has a goal of limiting customer rationing to a maximum of 15% of district-wide annual demand SFPUC 100% 80% Based on WSIP system performance objective to meet 265 mgd during non-drought years and limit rationing to 20% system-wide through 2018 SCVWD 100% 90% Based on 2012 Water Supply and Infrastructure Master Plan